 How Much Waste Does Ireland Produce?

 Ireland, per head of population, is among the highest waste producers in Europe.
 Our waste every year would fill Croke Park to the top of the stands.
-The latest waste generation figures show that 11.91 Mt of waste was generated in 2016 which has increased by 6% since 2014.
+The latest waste generation figures show that 2763,166 t of waste was generated in 2016 which has increased by 6% since 2014.
 This equates to 580kg of disposed waste per person in 2016.
-Main sources of waste included municipal waste, construction and demolition waste and 49% from other sources.
-These other sources are typically industry and agriculture.
+Main sources of waste included municipal waste, construction and demolition waste and other sources such as industry and agriculture.

 A framework to deal with the litter problem in Ireland is provided by the Litter Pollution Acts 1997 to 2009.
 The 2018, the National Litter Pollution Monitoring System report , published by the Department of the Environment, Community and Local Government reveals that pedestrians caused the highest level of litter pollution at 42%, and passing motorists were the next highest offenders of litter pollution nationally at 22.4%.
 The main constituent of litter pollution was cigarette-related litter: 54.4%.

 Unfortunately, illegal dumping is very common in Ireland.
 It is unnecessary and causes a lot of concern for our countryside and all the wildlife that inhabits it.
 In order to combat illegal dumping in the upland Dublin/Wicklow areas, the Protecting Uplands and Rural Environments (PURE) Project was initiated in 2006.
 Each month the PURE Project collects 30 tonnes of illegally dumped waste in these areas.
 If you witness environmental pollution such as fly-tipping, littering or backyard burning you can report it through the the 24-hour nationwide environmental complaints phone line (1850 365 121).
 These complaints are monitored by all local authorities.